ngmigrate/ngmigrate.github.io/_posts/2016-08-02-filters-in-angular-2.md

 };
 {% endhighlight %}

-Elements can also be filtered in a filter.
+Model-bound values - such as collections, can also be filtered in Angular 1.x using, well, Filters.
 This is another extremely useful feature in Angular 1.
 In the above example, we might want to filter the list while a user types in a filter box.
 Angular allows us to pass a model value to the filter which automatically gets applied to the collection.

 const app = {
   template: `